Skip to content

 So how much can I get on a disc, then?

 Well, as you can hopefully see, it varies greatly depending on the size of the disc, the speed it rotates at and the length/content of the audio.
-To play safe, here are some rough guides on sensible playing times, assuming the cut is to be at a decent (rather than very loud) volume and the low end is kept mostly intact.
+To play safe, here are some rough guides on sensible maximum playing times per side, assuming the cut is to be at a decent (rather than very loud) volume and the low end is kept mostly intact.

-As I say, this is only a really rough guide.
+As I say, this is only a really rough guide, but those are good targets/limits.
 Certain material might allow for longer playing times, other material might have to be less.
-For example, I can (and often do) get 5 minutes onto a 7″ at 45rpm, but it’ll be quieter, you won’t have any floor shaking bass in it, and there won’t be a lot of room to scratch a witty message into the run-out groove area, which I’m sure you’ll agree is the most important thing… the world of records would be a much duller place without George ‘Porky’ Peckham’s little inscriptions, eh?
+For example, I can (and often do) get 5 minutes onto a 7″ at 45rpm, but it’ll be quieter, there’s unlikely to be much action below around 50Hz, and there won’t be a lot of room to scratch a witty message into the run-out groove area either, which I’m sure you’ll agree is the most important thing… the world of records would be a much duller place without George ‘Porky’ Peckham’s little inscriptions, eh?

 I’ve got records that last longer than that…

 Undoubtedly.
-However, one major factor in that will be that most pro-cut and pressed records were originally cut on a lathe with a pitch computer.
-What that means is that the lathe had a system where it was fed a copy of the audio signal before the signal actually went to the cutting head/stylus.
-It could then adjust the distance between the grooves (yes, it’s one groove but you know what I mean) depending on the volume/bass content of the signal.
-So if there was a section of really quiet music, it could pack those grooves (yes) closer together, then when it sensed that things were kicking off in a revolution’s time, it could open things up again.
-Most records from the mid 1970s onwards were cut with this technology.
-Compare (for example) an original 1969 pressing of Abbey Road with one from 10 years later, and you’ll see that the groove on side 2 gets very close to the middle indeed, whilst later copies with a recut lacquer have significantly more ‘dead wax’.
+However, one major factor in that will be that most pro-cut and pressed records were/are cut on a lathe with a pitch computer.
+What that means is that the lathe has a system where it gets fed a copy of the audio signal before the signal actually goes to the cutting head/stylus.
+It can then adjust the distance between the grooves (yes, it’s one groove but you know what I mean) depending on the volume/bass content of the signal.
+So if there is a section of really quiet music, it can pack those grooves (yes) closer together, then when it senses that things are kicking off in a revolution’s time, it can open things up again.

-Anyway, my lathe doesn’t do that.
-Yet (he says).
-So for the moment, I have to pick an appropriate pitch/spacing to accommodate the loud bits, and stick with it for the duration of the track/side, or sit there twiddling the pitch knob as the thing cuts to try and save a little space.
-I’ve managed to cut a 25 minute LP side at a very conservative volume successfully, but it was a bloody nightmare.
+Anyway, my lathe doesn’t do any of that yet.
+It might never do.
+So for the moment, I have to pick an appropriate pitch/spacing to accommodate the loud bits, and stick with it for the duration of the track/side, or in the most extreme cases I have to sit there twiddling the pitch knob as the thing cuts to try and save a little space (and it’s a very inexact science with my equipment).
+I’ve managed to cut a 25 minute LP side at a fairly conservative volume successfully, but there were a lot of compromises to the sound in terms of level, compression, low end slashing and stereo width.
+I would absolutely not recommend having me try that sort of thing.

-I’ve seen other modern day ‘lathe cutters’ do an LP side literally right up to the label, and some even offering smaller labels to ‘get more music on’.
-Well, yeah you’ll be getting more music on I suppose, in fact you could theoretically cut a groove right up to the hole in the middle, but it’ll sound absolutely dreadful due to the ‘lower bandwidth’ and increased tracking errors I mentioned earlier, so what’s the point?
+I’ve seen other ‘lathe cutters’ do LP sides (and 7″ sides, for that matter) literally right up to the label, with some even talking about applying smaller labels to ‘get more music on’.
+Well, yeah you’ll be getting more music on I suppose, in fact you could theoretically cut a groove right up to the hole in the middle, but it’ll sound absolutely dreadful due to the ever-reducing ‘bandwidth’ and ever-increasing tracking errors I mentioned earlier, so ultimately what’s the point?

 But I need my records to sound really loud!